glycerine/tmframe/README.md

        any alignment boundary.
 It should be the exact length of the payload in bytes.

-       The next messages primary word will commence after the UCOUNT bytes that follow the UDE.
+       The next message's primary word will commence after the UCOUNT bytes that follow the UDE.

   UTYPE => is a 20-bit unsigned integer giving the type of the